apache/www-site/content/foundation/marks/register.md

 # {{title}}

-Apache&reg; Project Branding Best Practices provide recommendations for all Apache projects who are interested in promoting their software and maintaining a long-lived, independently managed project community.
+Apache&reg; Project Branding Best Practices provide recommendations for all Apache projects that are interested in promoting their software and maintaining a long-lived, independently-managed project community.

 Apache PMCs should take these three simple steps to improve their project brand and image and encourage